dylandreimerink/gobpfld/README.md

 Features/tasks in this list are out of the scope of the project.
 We have to draw the line somewhere to avoid feature creep.

-* cBPF support (cBPF is not even supported by Linux anymore, just converted to eBPF, which you can also to with [tools](https://github.com/cloudflare/cbpfc) for any exiting program)
+* cBPF support (cBPF is not even supported by Linux anymore, just converted to eBPF, which you can also do with [tools](https://github.com/cloudflare/cbpfc) for any exiting program)

 ## eBPF troubleshooting and known issues